iwanfrancis/muzz-code-test/README.md

 ### 17. Improved chat styling

 I spent some time tidying up the styles a bit and implementing the logic for timestamps and chat bubble grouping.
+Had the text input push to the bottom of the page etc.